-Often, parents seek child care that is off campus or in their home.
+Often, parents seek programs that are off campus or in their home.
 We understand that each family's needs are different and are here to help find the best option for you.

 To assist you with your child care search, please review our Choosing Child Care Guide.